jamisonderek/flipper-zero-tutorials/js/ai/readme.md

 ## Overview
 This project was tested with [ChatGPT-4o](https://chatgpt.com/?model=gpt-4o) and [Grok](https://grok.com/chat).
 The goal of this project is to use AI to generate JavaScript that runs on the Flipper Zero; without requiring the user to be familiar with JavaScript programming.

+JavaScript has a limited set of features.
+Be sure you request something that is in [Supported Capabilities](https://github.com/jamisonderek/flipper-zero-tutorials/wiki/JavaScript#features) of JavaScript; or at least not in the [Not Supported](https://github.com/jamisonderek/flipper-zero-tutorials/wiki/JavaScript#not-supported) for the best results.

 ## Directions
 - Step 1.
 Open [Chatgpt.com](https://chatgpt.com/?model=gpt-4o) and make sure you have `ChatGPT-4o` selected.
 - Step 2.
 Drag the files for your firmware into the Message window.